 Andrew twirled once then settled.
 Now wasn’t the time to be excited about baking and working out quantities and times.
 He turned back to Thomas, knowing his grin would look slightly manic.
 “If a gremlin eats too much gingerbread they literally go into a gingerbread coma and while they’re in the coma, their magic is weakened.
 I don’t know if it would be weak enough for us to escape, but we’d certainly be able to contain them and make them release us.”

 Then just as quickly, it died.
 “I don’t think it weakens them.
 I think it’s more of a feel-good kind of thing.
 There’s no way we’ll be able to do it, whatever you have in mind.”

 “You’re very fatalistic, aren’t you?”
 Andrew settled back in his seat at the table.
 “I’d have thought with your skill level—”

-“They never come into the house, and I can’t go outside while they’re there.
+“They never come into the house, and I can’t go outside more than a few steps while they’re there.
 Do you think I’m going to stand at the door and hand out cookies like some trick or treat monster?”

 Andrew shook his head.
 “Thomas, Thomas, Thomas.
 You really need to stop blindly following the rules.”
 He jumped up and flung open the front door.

 A narrow path meandered between two fields of wildflower-dotted grasses.
 A warm breeze wafted across the landscape, wriggling the grass and flowers and making the leaves in the trees tinkle and jangle.
 The path petered out between two tall, narrow pines and disappeared into the undergrowth.
 The mystery of it tugged at Andrew and he had to suppress the urge to skip down the lane and see where it led.
 Instead he took five large steps outside and turned back to look at the house.